CGSC: A howl of pain from the lower circle of online distance learning hell

 The issues I had completing ILE-CC DL started before I was ever enrolled in the program.
 AR 350-1 states that you can complete a non-resident sister-service program in lieu of ILE-CC if you get approval through DA G-3/5/7.
 So yes, this part isn’t really a knock on CGSC per se (we’ll get to that) but I think it’s still valuable to air this laundry.

 The Army has two main ways to complete ILE-CC DL – online, a combination of two-week TDYs and drill weekends, or a combination thereof.
 The Marine Corps has a weekend version, a weeknight version, and an online version.
 The Navy has a weeknight version, an online version, and a DVD version.
 The Air Force has two online versions, one that offers a master’s degree and one that doesn’t.
 All those services also have their resident versions.
-Between those four services, that’s over a dozen ways to complete the same requirement.
+Between those four services, there are over a dozen ways to complete the same requirement.
 This is the kind of thing that drives me up the wall when I see the DoD complain for more money in front of Congress.

 The first mid-level GS-12 civilian tells me that I shouldn’t even be thinking about this because as a reservist, I need to go to an Army school to get more Army time with Army material.
 That’s cool and all, man, but you’re not a decision maker, this is supposed to be JOINT professional military education, whoever wrote AR 350-1 didn’t seem to have that same concern, and I have 10 active Army years at this point, so if I need to put that justification on the 4187 or in the packet, let me know.

-So, to recap: I found an equivalent program via a sister-service that was authorized by regulation, was willing to enroll me, that I wanted to take, when I wanted to take it, in a modality I would get the most out of–and I was being actively impeded by the Army from doing so.
+So, to recap: I found an equivalent program via a sister service that was authorized by regulation, was willing to enroll me, that I wanted to take, when I wanted to take it, in a modality I would get the most out of — and I was being actively impeded by the Army from doing so.

-Anyway, I finally enroll in the program.
+Anyway, I finally enrolled in the program.
 Doing so is needlessly difficult.
 I can’t just enroll in all three phases, I have to go one at a time so I’m going to have to game it out or there’s going to be a lull between phases.
 I have to fill out some ancillary documentation to get “admitted” for their accreditation or whatever.
 Fine.
 But wait, now there’s some pre-requisite block of instruction I have to finish that wasn’t previously advertised!
-And there are books, which I get to buy myself!
+And there are books which I get to buy myself!
 This just keeps getting better and better.

-Before I start, I ask my “advisor” what grade you need to be top 20% of the class and on the commandant’s list.
+Before I start, I ask my “advisor” what grade I need to be top 20% of the class and on the commandant’s list.
 If I remember correctly, it was 99.85%.
 If 20% of your students are getting essentially perfect grades, that’s a red flag that something’s fishy.
 I finally get into the coursework and it becomes apparent how this is happening: there are tests and quizzes on Blackboard.
 You can take them three times each and only the highest score is recorded.
-You can see previous test results, the question bank is fairly limited, and all of the questions are highly google-able.
+You can see previous test results, the question bank is fairly limited, and all of the questions are highly Google-able.
 So no wonder everyone’s acing this thing.
 It’s still not entirely clear to me how they actually tabulated your grades (contradictory guidance) but, for example, for phase 1 (of three phases) these nonsense tests are at least 37.5% of your grade.

 I submit my first assignment and get my (anonymous) feedback.
 It’s riddled with misspellings and grammatical errors: “Ends or end state is a specific point in time and space.
-For example (twto words which did not appear in your paper) a functioning national government in Afghanistan.”
+For example (two words which did not appear in your paper) a functioning national government in Afghanistan.”

 First, using the phrase “for example” was not a requirement, that’s a bizarre complaint, and for what it’s worth I did use “as an example” at one point.
 The context we’re discussing here is a national strategy.
 Personally?
 I think that “ends” and “end state” are two wildly different things that don’t even really bear mention in the same sentence except to talk about how they’re not the same thing.
 Furthermore, I disagree that a functional government in Afghanistan is an end.
 It’s a way.
 A national security “end” is the safety and security of the American people at home and abroad.
 A functional Afghan government is one way to achieve that, but it’s certainly not the only way.

 Now, you can disagree with that all you want.
 Either way, it would be an interesting and illuminating conversation to have, but I can’t.
 Because this is DL, there’s zero interaction with anyone else besides this anonymous maniac, and that’s why this isn’t graduate education.
-Graduate education is all about the seminar, the discussion, the give and take.
+Graduate education is all about the seminar, the discussion, and the give and take.
 There’s none of it here.

 “We live in the tactical world.
 While it is nice to know the strategy behind going on a foot patrol in Afghanistan, it does not affect day to day living there.”